vborjesson/TC_hunter/README.md

 ## Understand your output

-* TC-hunter finds insertion sites based on chimeric and discordant read pair.
-The figure below explains what it is.
+TC-hunter finds insertion sites based on chimeric and discordant read pair.
 ![](Plots/softclipped.png)

+TC_hunter reports each possible insertion site in an html file called ```output_summary.html```.
+The file contains 5 columns; 1) Ranking - best hit based on score is ranked first, second best second etc, 2) Score - Based on the number of chimeric and discordant read pairs supporting this insertion site, 3) Breakpoint host - Where in the host is this insertionsite located, 4) Breakpoint construct - Where in the construct is this insertion site located, 5) figures - three figures I) circular plot (see below), II) igv, III) igv more zoomed in.

-* This is the output_summary.html
+* output_summary.html
 ![](Plots/tc_hunter_out.png)

-* For every predicted insertion site a circular figure is created.
+For every predicted insertion site a circular figure is created.
 Red links, "lines" represent every discordant read pair supporting this event.
 Black links represent chimeric reads supporting this event.
 ![](Plots/circlize.png)!